 EMA-CO: etoposide, methotrexate, dactinomycin, cyclophosphamide, and vincristine

 EMA-EP: etoposide, methotrexate, dactinomycin, etoposide, and cisplatin

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, mouth sores, hair loss, loss of appetite, neuropathy (numbness and tingling in the fingers and toes) and oto-toxicity, which is loss of high-frequency hearing and/or ringing in the ears.
+The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, mouth sores, hair loss, loss of appetite, neuropathy (numbness and tingling in the fingers and toes), and oto-toxicity, which is the loss of high-frequency hearing and/or ringing in the ears.
 These side effects usually go away after treatment is finished.
 Talk with your doctor beforehand about the possible side effects from the specific drug(s) given and how side effects may be relieved or reduced.

 The medications used to treat GTD are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
+It is also important to let your doctor know if you are taking any other prescription or over-the-counter medications or supplements.
+Herbs, supplements, and other drugs can interact with medications to treat the tumor, causing unwanted side effects or reduced effectiveness.
 Learn more about your prescriptions by using searchable drug databases.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-You may receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy or surgery.
-Talk with your doctor about the goals of each treatment in your treatment plan.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+You may also receive palliative treatments similar to those meant to get rid of the tumor, such as chemotherapy or surgery.

 Remission and the chance of recurrence

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.